-When purchasing running shoes, go for pairs that leave the toe box is wide.
+When purchasing running shoes, go for pairs where the toe box is wide.
 When you place your foot in, it should feel more like a slipper than a new pair of dress shoes.
-In order words, no jamming your toes in and feeling uncomfortable.
+In other words, no jamming your toes in and feeling uncomfortable.
 Some of the boxes are even padded, offering extra soft protection for the joints.
 Test the flexibility of the shoes.
 A flexible sole provides more support.

 And There You Have It: Everything You Need to Know About Bunions in Runners

 If you’re running with bunions, you should seek out a podiatrist’s help first.
 If caught early enough, they can be treated with exercise and a new pair of shoes.

 Leave us your thoughts in the comments below.